Primordial Black Holes from Primordial Voids: Introduction

 \section{Introduction}

 Primordial black holes (PBHs)~\cite{Hawking:1971ei,Carr:1974nx} are among the most promising candidates to explain the nature of dark matter, while also providing a unique probe of physics in the early Universe.
-Unlike astrophysical black holes, PBHs arise from non-stellar processes operating shortly after inflation, from processes that include the collapse of large adabiatic and iso-curvature perturbations~~\cite{Shibata:1999zs,Passaglia:2021jla,Yoo:2021fxs}, cosmic string loops~\cite{Jenkins:2020ctp,Helfer:2018qgv}, or bubble collisions~\cite{Jung:2021mku} (for reviews see \cite{LISACosmologyWorkingGroup:2023njw,Escriva:2022duf,Carr:2020xqk}).
-Among all possibilities, the most widely studied and theoretically well-motivated scenario involves the collapse of curvature fluctuations during the radiation-dominated era~\cite{Polnarev:2006aa,Escriva:2019phb,Escriva:2020tak}, and other pressure(less) fluids~\cite{Mack:2006gz,Harada:2016mhb}.
+Unlike astrophysical black holes, PBHs arise from non-stellar processes operating shortly after inflation, from processes that include the collapse of large adiabatic and iso-curvature perturbations~~\cite{Shibata:1999zs,Passaglia:2021jla,Yoo:2021fxs}, cosmic string loops~\cite{Jenkins:2020ctp,Helfer:2018qgv}, or bubble collisions~\cite{Jung:2021mku} (for reviews see \cite{LISACosmologyWorkingGroup:2023njw,Escriva:2022duf,Carr:2020xqk}).
+Among all possibilities, the most widely studied and theoretically well-motivated scenario involves the collapse of curvature fluctuations during the radiation-dominated era~\cite{Polnarev:2006aa,Escriva:2019phb,Escriva:2020tak}, other pressure(less) fluids~\cite{Mack:2006gz,Harada:2016mhb}, and scalar fields~\cite{deJong:2021bbo,deJong:2023gsx,Cheng:2025eas,Milligan:2025zbu,Padilla:2025bkv}.
 These perturbations are typically seeded by quantum fluctuations during inflation, stretched to super-Hubble scales, which later re-enter the Hubble volume.

 In this standard picture, attention has centered on positive curvature perturbations, corresponding to overdense regions of spacetime.
 For such profiles, the local density contrast grows non-linearly upon Hubble re-entry, and collapse occurs if a critical threshold is exceeded \cite{Carr:1975qj,Musco:2004ak,Musco:2012au,Escriva:2019phb,Escriva:2020tak}.
-This framework underlies the bulk of PBH formation models, and besides being natural dark matter candidates, they can play an important role as seeds of supermassive black holes and be the sources of gravitational waves detected by the LIGO-Virgo-KAGRA experiments~\cite{Sasaki:2018dmp,Carr:2020xqk,LISACosmologyWorkingGroup:2023njw}.
+This specific mechanism underlies the bulk of PBH formation models, and the potential observational consequences of PBHs, such as their role as dark matter, seeds for supermassive black holes, or sources for gravitational waves~\cite{Sasaki:2018dmp,Carr:2020xqk,LISACosmologyWorkingGroup:2023njw}, are therefore predominantly assessed within this framework.

 By contrast, the role of \emph{negative curvature perturbations} has received little attention.
 These fluctuations correspond to underdensities or void-like regions in the primordial plasma, which we refer to as Primoridal Voids (PVs).
 At first glance, they appear unlikely to collapse, since their geometry counteracts gravitational attraction.
 However, once the nonlinear dynamics of Hubble re-entry are taken into account, deep negative curvature perturbations may evolve in a qualitatively different way.
 Rather than simply dispersing, such void-like profiles can generate overdense shell-structures that, in turn, might drive gravitational collapse and produce PBHs.
 This provides a new and unexplored channel for PBH formation, complementing the standard overdensity case.